The Lynn Jones African-Canadian & Diaspora Heritage Collection

 Researchers, community members tracing a family tree, educators and students, community organizers….

-SMU Archives (Patrick Power Library, 3rd floor) during regular Archives hours or by appointment: SMU Archives contact 902-420-5508 or firstname.lastname@example.org
+Visit the Saint Mary's University Archives (Patrick Power Library, 3rd floor) during regular Archives hours or by appointment: Archives contact 902-420-5508 or firstname.lastname@example.org